Godoberi language

 Godoberi (also rendered Ghodoberi; self-designation Ghibdilhi mittsi) is an Andic language of the Northeast Caucasian language family spoken by the Godoberi in southwestern Dagestan, Russia.
-It is spoken by approximately 130 people out of an ethnic population of 3,000.
+It is spoken by approximately 3000 people out of an ethnic population of 3,000.
 There are two dialects - Godoberi and Zibirhali, which differ mainly in pronunciation.

 History

 The history of the Godoberis is unknown.
 The Godoberi language is the main thing distinguishes the cultural group from other groups in the area.
 When compared to other Andic languages, Godoberi is most similar to Chamalal and Botlikh.
-Some words are borrowed from by Avar, Turkish, and Arabic.
+Some words are borrowed from Avar, Turkish, and Arabic.
 After being incorporated into the Russian Empire in the 19th century and then ruled by the Soviet Union in the 20th century, there is a strong Russian influence in the Godoberi language.